All Products

 DataWorks:MaxCompute Spark node

-You can run Spark on MaxCompute tasks in local or cluster mode.
-You can also run offline Spark on MaxCompute tasks in cluster mode in DataWorks to integrate the tasks with other types of nodes for scheduling.
-This topic describes how to configure and schedule a Spark on MaxCompute task in DataWorks.
+You can run Spark on MaxCompute jobs in local or cluster mode.
+DataWorks runs Spark on MaxCompute batch jobs in cluster mode, enabling integration and scheduling with other node types.
+This topic explains how to configure and schedule Spark on MaxCompute jobs in DataWorks.

 Prerequisites